Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Introduction

 \section{Introduction}

-Evaluating AI outputs without ground truth is a fundamental challenge as AI systems tackle increasingly complex domains.
+When artificial intelligence (AI) systems evaluate other AI systems without ground truth, we face a fundamental challenge: how can we distinguish truthful information sharing from strategic manipulation?
 In scientific peer review, technical analysis, and other specialized tasks, human overseers often lack the expertise to verify AI-generated content directly.
-While traditional evaluation methods rely on comparison to known correct answers, this approach fails when such verification is infeasible or when the AI system possesses knowledge beyond human oversight capabilities.
+While traditional methods compare outputs to known correct answers, this approach fails when such verification is infeasible or when the AI system possesses knowledge beyond human oversight capabilities.

 Current approaches to AI evaluation face significant limitations.
-Direct quality assessment by human experts becomes impractical at scale and vulnerable to expertise gaps.
-Automated metrics like ROUGE or BLEU require reference outputs that may not exist for novel tasks.
-Recent methods using LLMs as judges \citep{zheng2023judging} can exhibit bias and, as we demonstrate, can be manipulated to invert quality rankings entirely.
+Human experts face practical limits when assessing quality at scale, especially given expertise gaps.
+Standard automated metrics fail when reference outputs don't exist for novel tasks.
+Recent methods using large language models (LLMs) as judges \citep{zheng2023judging} can exhibit bias and, as we demonstrate, can be manipulated to invert quality rankings entirely.
 These limitations become critical as AI systems increasingly evaluate other AI systems, creating potential evaluation loops disconnected from ground truth.
-This challenge requires fundamentally different evaluation principles that do not rely on direct quality assessment.
+We must develop fundamentally different principles that do not rely on direct quality assessment.

-We propose information-theoretic mechanisms that detect high-quality outputs without requiring direct verification.
-Asking "which output is better?" is vulnerable to manipulation.
-Instead, we ask "do these outputs share information about the same source?"
-This reframing leverages the data processing inequality: any strategic manipulation of content necessarily reduces mutual information between responses.
-By measuring these information relationships, we implement evaluation mechanisms with formal gaming-resistance guarantees.
+We propose a solution: instead of asking "which output is better?"—a question adversaries can manipulate—we ask "do these outputs share information about the same source?"—a relationship protected by the data processing inequality.
+This inequality states any strategic manipulation of content necessarily reduces mutual information between responses.
+When we measure these information relationships, we can implement mechanisms with formal gaming-resistance guarantees.